 The Cross-Agency Planning Team that developed this report recognized the opportunity to synthesize and affirm the similar visions of multiple cross-agency early childhood efforts.
-There is broad consensus around a shared vision for each North Carolina child to have a strong foundation for lifelong health, education and well-being, supported by a high-quality birth-through-third-grade system that delivers positive outcomes for young children, families, and communities.
+These efforts share the vision for each North Carolina child to have a strong foundation for lifelong health, education and wellbeing, supported by a high-quality birth through third grade system that delivers positive outcomes for young children, families, and communities.

-Furthermore, there is broad consensus among stakeholders, affirmed in this report, that North Carolina should continue the work initiated and led over the past two years by the NC Pathways to Grade-Level Reading to define and implement shared measures of success.
-NC Pathways is driven by the foundational belief that together we can realize greater outcomes for young children than any of us can produce on our own.
-It is focused on third-grade reading proficiency as the goal because it predicts academic and career success.
-To meet the goal, NC Pathways has developed consensus around a whole-child, birth-through-age-eight focus in these areas for measurement:
+North Carolina should continue the work initiated and led over the past two years by the NC Pathways to Grade-Level Reading (http://buildthefoundation.org/pathways/) to define and implement shared measures of success.
+NC Pathways is focused on third grade reading proficiency as the goal because it is an early indicator of academic and career success.
+To meet the goal, NC Pathways has developed measures that address whole-child, birth through age eight development in these four areas: